cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

    Without closing NT you can click F3 again, and BC doesn't crash any more.
    Sadly, neither NT nor BC will be further maintained, so nothing will change here.
-   However, you can call bc with all functions call underLinux (see the description in the CT1 online help).
+   However, you can call bc with all functions under Linux (see the description in the CT1 online help).